Ferrite-FEM/FerriteViz.jl/docs/src/atopics.md

 ## Live plotting

-Plotting while a computational heavy simulation is performed can be easily achieved with FerriteVis.jl.
+Plotting while a computational heavy simulation is performed can be easily achieved with FerriteViz.jl.
 Every plotter object of type `MakiePlotter` holds a property called `u` which is a so called `Observable`.
 If an `Observable` changes, all its dependencies are triggered to change as well.
 So, all we need to do is to update the observable `plotter.u`.
-For this purpose the function [`FerriteVis.update!`](@ref) is provided.
+For this purpose the function [`FerriteViz.update!`](@ref) is provided.
 It takes a `plotter:MakiePlotter` and a new solutiuon vector `u_new` and updates `plotter.u`, thereby all open plots called with `plotter` are updated.

 A summary of the needed steps for live plotting:
 1. Create a plotter before your time stepping begins
 2. Call a plot or the `ferriteviewer` and save the return in a variable, e.g. `fig`
 3. `display(fig)` in order to force the plot/viewer to pop up, even if its called inside a function body
-4. `FerriteVis.update!(plotter,u_new)` where `u_new` corresponds to your new solution of the time step
+4. `FerriteViz.update!(plotter,u_new)` where `u_new` corresponds to your new solution of the time step

-As an illustrative example, let's consider a slightly modified [plasticity example of Ferrite.jl](https://github.com/koehlerson/FerriteVis.jl/blob/master/docs/src/ferrite-examples/plasticity.jl).
+As an illustrative example, let's consider a slightly modified [plasticity example of Ferrite.jl](https://github.com/koehlerson/FerriteViz.jl/blob/master/docs/src/ferrite-examples/plasticity.jl).
 For the full source code, please refer to the link.
 In the following code we only highlight the necessary changes.

 ```julia